Back

 Week 11–16

-Enable unlimited Pathfinder for Sales-tier subscribers.
+Enable unlimited Smart Intro for Sales-tier subscribers.
 Add batch prospecting (run Pathfinder for 10 targets simultaneously).
 Begin connector experience improvements (availability toggle, request quality score).

 A/B experiments to run